Below you’ll find answers to some of the most frequently asked questions about our gap programs.

 Another great resource is the Gap Year Association.

 You can withdraw your application on our program at any time before you are officially accepted into the program.
-We will simply retain your $129 Application Fee.
 (Please allow at least 60 days for processing.)
 Once you officially enroll in the program, you will thereafter be subject to our Cancellation Policy, which you can read in detail in our Booking Conditions.

-EF Gap Year offers a specially-designed Global Travel Protection Plan that meets all of the program’s requirements and recommendations at a very competitive price of $800 for Gap Year and $400 for Gap Semester.
-This cost is not included in your base price and is non-refundable after the 10 day review period.
+EF Gap Year offers a specially designed Global Travel Protection Plan that meets all of the program’s requirements and recommendations at a very competitive price.
+This cost is not included in your base price and is non-refundable after the 10-day review period.

 Note that all EF Gap Year participants are required to maintain adequate medical and accident insurance throughout the term of their program.

-EF Gap Year is a 12 or 25-week experiential education program for young adults age 18 to 22.
-On the program, students travel to approximately 10 countries around the world while studying a foreign language, completing service projects and interning abroad.
+On our program, students travel to up to 10 countries around the world while studying a foreign language, volunteering, and interning abroad.

-Successful students are active experiential learners who create growth goals for themselves for enhancing their personal development and intercultural knowledge and then commit to making progress on-program through cultural immersion and hands-on learning.
+Successful students are active, experiential learners who create growth goals for themselves for enhancing their personal development and intercultural knowledge and then committing to making progress on-program through cultural immersion and hands-on learning.

 Successful program participants will be able to meet the Essential Eligibility Criteria (EEC) for EF Gap Year programs.
 If you are unable to meet certain criteria, please contact us to discuss further.